Struggling to Reactivate Inactive Customers? AI Can Help

 Reactivating inactive subscribers requires compelling messaging that re-engages them based on their current state and need.
 Effective customer reactivation strategies first capture their attention and then establish a more personal relationship, providing relevant content that encourages them to re-engage.

-Personalization is at the core of effective re-engagement.
-Through a more sophisticated use of customer data, your brand can create messages that don’t just feel personal, but truly valuable.
+Personalisation is at the core of effective re-engagement.
+Through a more sophisticated use of customer data, your brand can create messages that not only feel personal but are also truly valuable.
 Use first names in re-engagement messaging to hub audiences.

-Mention their recently purchased items or browsing history to create a sense of personalization.
+Mention their recently purchased items or browsing history to create a sense of personalisation.
 For instance, if a shopper bought running shoes, recommend associated items such as performance socks or fitness apparel.

-- Remind them of their most recent activity, like an abandoned cart or products they viewed.
+• Remind them of their most recent activity, such as an abandoned cart or products they have viewed.

-- Offer personalized recommendations (excluding SaaS) based on purchase history.
+• Offer personalised recommendations (excluding SaaS) based on purchase history.

 Highlight Value Proposition